etopuz/etopuz/README.md

 I'm a passionate game developer and a computer engineering student at Hacettepe University.
 I love developing and playing games.
 Also, I write articles about game development sometimes.

 I use Unity and C# mostly, but I have prior experience on JavaScript, Python, C++, Java, three.js, WebGL and shader development.
-I’m currently learning Shader Development.
+I’m currently improving my skills on Shader Development.

 Check my [Portfolio](https://etopuz.netlify.app/) for more.
 Check my articles on [Medium](https://medium.com/@eensar.topuz).